open-source-labs/Quell/quell-server/README.md

 - schema - the GraphQL schema you've defined using the graphql-JS library (NOTE: see 'Schema' section below)
 - redisPort - the port on which your Redis server will be running
+- redisHost - the hostname of your Redis server (this defaults to localhost if unprovided, but can be modified as needed)
 - cacheExpiration - number of seconds you want data to persist in the Redis cache
+- costParameters (optional, see "Rate and Cost Limiting Implementation" section below)

 3. Add quell-server's controller function `quellCache.query` to the Express route that receives GraphQL queries:

-So, for example, to instantiate the middleware to satisfy GraphQL queries using the schema you've stored or imported as `myGraphQLSchema` and cache responses to a Redis database on port `6379` for `3600` seconds, you would add to your server file:
+So, for example, to instantiate the middleware to satisfy GraphQL queries using the schema you've stored or imported as `myGraphQLSchema` and cache responses to a Redis database on your local machine listening at port `6379` for `3600` seconds, you would add to your server file:
-`const quellCache = new QuellCache(myGraphQLSchema, 6379, 3600);`
+`const quellCache = new QuellCache(myGraphQLSchema, 6379, 'localhost', 3600);`

 And your server file might look like this: